The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 A mutual fund agent will be able to coordinate these things easily.

-In all these services, the mutual fund agent/broker needs to provide you without any cost as he is getting paid by the mutual fund companies in the form of commission.
-Also, you are looking from him, only for transaction facilitation, not investment advice.
+In all these services, the mutual fund agent/broker needs to provide you without any cost as he is getting paid by the mutual fund companies in the form of a commission.
+Also, you are looking at him, only for transaction facilitation, not investment advice.

-3) Checklist to buy mutual funds directly without a broker/agent?
+3) Checklist for how to buy mutual funds without a broker?

 There is nothing new you have to check when you invest in mutual funds without a broker.
 You only have to make sure to do everything in the checklist of services a mutual fund broker should provide by yourself.